 Flow estimates refer to the number of migrations commenced (migrant moves) as opposed to the number of people who commence migrations (migrants).
 This distinction is important when estimating STIM annually because a person could migrate more than once in the same period.
-For example, a single person migrating twice in a year for 3 months on each occasion would appear in the short-term flow estimates as 2 (migrant moves), not as 1 (migrant).
+For example, a single person migrating twice in a year for three months on each occasion would appear in the short-term flow estimates as two (migrant moves), not as one (migrant).

 Stock estimates are calculated by summing the number of nights each short-term migration lasts and dividing by 365 to create a long-term migrant equivalent.
-Where a short-term migration spans 2 time periods, the stay is split between the 2 periods.
+Where a short-term migration spans two time periods, the stay is split between the two periods.

 It is not possible to calculate net migration for short-term migrants, as the definition of a migrant is different for the inflow (who must be a foreign resident moving to England and Wales) and the outflow (who must be a resident of England and Wales moving overseas).

 Short-term migration statistics are based on interviews on the IPS at the end of their stay.
 This means that the estimates are based on actual behaviour, in contrast to Long-Term International Migration (LTIM) estimates which are based on interviews conducted when the migrant arrives and are therefore based on the intended behaviour of migrants.
 There is therefore no need to adjust for migrant switchers or visitor switchers.

 Asylum seekers are not included in STIM estimates as no suitable adjustments can currently be made.
 The adjustments used in LTIM are considered to be too complex to be applied to STIM, given the small numbers of migrants affected.